Brazil fines Apple $2M for no charger with iPhone 12

-Rio de Janeiro, March 21 (IANS) Brazilian consumer watchdog has fined Apple $2 million for not including a charger in the newly-launched iPhone 12 series, accusing the tech giant of allegedly engaging in misleading advertising, selling a device without the charger and unfair terms.
+Rio de Janeiro: Brazilian consumer watchdog has fined Apple $2 million for not including a charger in the newly-launched iPhone 12 series, accusing the tech giant of allegedly engaging in misleading advertising, selling a device without the charger and unfair terms.

 Apple in October last year announced that the iPhone 12 would not come with chargers or earbuds in their boxes, citing environmental concerns.
 The new iPhones come with only a USB-C to Lightning cable.